surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   **Name** Specify a name to define connection

    **Database(dialect)** choose a appropriate dialect that matches your connection.
-At present Bi Plus is supporting following list of Database.

->Note: Further to this we can also include the dialect as per the business requirement.
+>Note: As per your business requirement

  **Host** Provides the database host path